hxlnt/nobadmemories.com/blog/2022/05/mimeoprinting.md

 I might have found their work earlier had I thought to include the keyword "mimeograph" in my internet research.
 Oops.
 I vaguely knew about the hand-cranked mimeographs and Ditto machines used by teachers to make worksheet copies many decades ago, but I hadn't considered how they worked.
 It turns out that mimeographs, like Risographs, use a thin stencil paper inked by an ink drum.
 In the case of a mimeograph, master images were imprinted through pressure from a stylus or typewriter hammer.

-So I did unwittingly reinvent a wheel, it seems, but it was fun to do so, and each of us has invented it in slightly different manners.
+So I did unwittingly reinvent a wheel, it seems, but it was fun to do so.
 After seeing that I wasn't alone in these adventures, I came away inspired to add my voice to the small but mighty choir of stencil-printing enthusiasts.
 And the newfound connection to mimeography inspired a name for my previously nameless method: mimeoprinting.

 </div>
                           <div class="col-md-4">